GLOBAL MARKETS-US stocks, oil rebound on strong consumer data

 By Herbert Lash

-NEW YORK, Nov 9 (Reuters) - U.S. stocks and oil prices gained on Friday on a rise in U.S. consumer sentiment to a more than five-year high, outweighing gloom that the “fiscal cliff” in the United States and Europe’s economic woes may lead to a world recession.
+NEW YORK, Nov 9 (Reuters) - U.S. stocks and oil prices rebounded on Friday on news U.S. consumer sentiment rose in November to a more than five-year high, offsetting fears a looming “fiscal cliff” in the United States and Europe’s troubled finances and weak economies may tip the world into recession.

-Stocks later trimmed gains after President Barack Obama said any deal with Congress to avert a fiscal crisis must come with higher taxes on the wealthiest Americans.
+Still, world shares were set for their worst weekly performance since June, depressed by Europe’s debt troubles and some $600 billion in automatic tax hikes and spending cuts to start in January if the U.S. Congress fails to act on a budget compromise.

-U.S. Treasury bonds cut losses to trade almost flat on Obama’s remarks, in which the newly re-elected president invited congressional leaders to the White House next week to start negotiating.
+The surprisingly strong survey showing American consumers felt more optimistic about employment prospects and the outlook for the economy eased the gloom from Europe and led U.S. stock prices and crude oil to turn higher in early trading.

-European shares provisionally ended flat, paring losses on the U.S. data, which included a government report that wholesale inventories rose in September by the most in nine months.
+European shares pared losses to trade flat on the U.S. data, which included a government report that wholesale inventories rose in September by the most in nine months as wholesalers sharply boosted stocks of farm goods and oil.
 Inventories are a key element in the government’s measure of economic growth.

 The FTSE Eurofirst 300 index of top European shares closed down 0.05 percent at 1,097.18 after trading higher briefly before the market’s close.

-Falling industrial output in France, Italy and Sweden and a warning from a German ministry that Europe’s largest economy was expected to slow further rattled investors.
+Falling industrial output in France, Italy and Sweden and a warning from a German ministry that the country’s economy - Europe’s largest - was expected to slow further in the fourth quarter and the first three months of 2013 rattled investors.

 Also weighing on investors was news that euro zone finance ministers are unlikely to release a new tranche of loans to Greece on Monday because there is no agreement on how to make its debt sustainable.